 you write into it will be available as a result on our REST Api.

-Find more information about disks in the disks section.
+Find more information about buckets in the buckets section.

 A task describes the computations to perform on compute nodes.
 A task has the following properties:

 - Zero or more constants